Summary of Gilbert & George

 The artists whose background was in sculpture, classified most of their early work including George the Cunt and Gilbert the Shit as magazine sculptures.
 These were works published in newspapers, magazines, and occasionally as postcards.
 This work was shown in an invitation-only pop-up event at Robert Fraser Gallery in May 1969 before becoming a magazine spread.
 As revealed by the duo, the magazine version, published in the journal Studio International, was in black and white against their wishes.
 At the time, fine art photography was almost always black and white and color photographs were considered tacky.
 The words cunt and shit were also censored and appeared covered.

-2 photographs, color, on paper on printed paper - Tate
+2 photographs, color, on paper on printed paper - Collection of the Tate, United Kingdom

 The idea for living sculptures - the artists creating their art using their own bodies - first started when they were students.
 Gilbert & George performed Singing Sculpture over a number of years and was their first success.
 For this performance they painted themselves in bronze and dressed in suits to sing and dance to a 1930s song titled Underneath the Arches.
 In the original song, performed by popular vaudeville artists Flanagan and Allen, two men discover some pleasure in the fact they have no homes to go to and have to sleep outside in the open air.
 Gilbert & George's version saw the artists dancing robotically like puppets.